SAP-samples/cloud-abap-rap/README.md

    b.
 Specifiy which fields of your data source are used as the semantic key or as the total etag
 6. To add child nodes select the parent node and press the button **Add Child** and do what has been described in step 5.

-Since the Fiori Elements Preview is used there is no need to deploy an app.
+### Start Fiori Elements Preview

-## How to use the RAP Generator

-(work in progress)

-#Start Fiori Elements Preview#

 ![Fiori Elements Preview](images/100_Start_Fiori_Elements_Preview.png)

+- Press Ctrl+Shift+A to start the Open ABAP Development Object dialogue.
+- Search for the service binding `ZDMO_UI_RAPGENERATOR_O2

+### Crate a new RAP Generator project

 **Package**